dykuang/Real-Time-FaceSwap-with-ONNX/README.md

 ## How to play with it

-1.Download pictures of whom you would like to swap your with to the `\portrait` folder.
+1.Download pictures of whom you would like to swap your face with to the `\portrait` folder.
 A frontal view protrait picture will be ideal for final performance.

 2.Execute `faceswap_kivy.py` to start the GUI.